-Welcome to The Follies Trust
+Welcome to the Follies Trust

 Mariga Guinness claimed in a magazine article that ‘Ireland has more follies to the acre than anywhere else in the world’.
 Is that true?
 Who knows and does it matter?
 We have lots.
 What is a folly anyway?
 These delightful buildings defy categorisation – that is part of their charm.